pycage/shellfish/doc/tutorial/shui-code.md

 Method functions and event handlers are code blocks inside a Shui document.
 Code blocks are written in JavaScript language.

+**Attention:** While JavaScript tolerates the omission of the semi-colon after a statement, Shui does not.
+Every statement must be properly terminated by a semi-colon, as is good JavaScript-style anyway.

 ### Accessing Elements

 Elements may be accessed by their identifier and used like normal objects.